If you have additional questions,

 - You may need to spray your hair with water in the morning if you wake up and the hair is frizzy or flat.

-- Only use a leave in conditioner in those three days.
+- Only use a curl cream and water mister in those three days.

 - No gels or edge control in the first three days